zng-ui/zng/TODO/Variables.md

 # Widget Property Transition

-* How do we define a transition that gets applied to an widget's property?
+* How do we define a transition that gets applied to a widget's property?
     - Use a *fake* attribute, `#[ease(..)]`.
 * How do we apply the ease attribute?
     - Use the `ChaserVar` on the `switch_var!` just before passing it to the property?